DansonSolutions/Career/internship.md

 If you are able to complete the task, and the work is of good quality within the given timeframe then we will move you the next step in internship application process.

-The deadline to submit your task and application is 15 June 2021.
+The deadline to submit your task and application is 20 July 2021.

-If you are selected for the next round, you will hear from us by 27 June 2021.
+If you are selected for the next round, you will hear from us end of July 2021.

 Good luck!